If you are looking for somewhere new to live, here are some questions renters should ask.

 What does the lease say?

-Before signing the contract with the management, it’s essential for you to know the terms and conditions of the agreement.
+Before signing the contract with the management, you need to know the terms and conditions of the agreement.

-For example, professionals at Daro Apartments suggest checking whether there is a possibility you will want to rent your apartment for part-time of the duration of the lease?
+For example, professionals suggest checking whether there is a possibility you will want to rent your apartment part-time for the duration of the lease.

 Are there fees for breaking the lease?